groonga/groonga/doc/source/reference/executables/groonga-httpd.rst

 For the details of available items of the log, see http://nginx.org/en/docs/http/ngx_http_log_module.html.

-Nginx's access log is outputted when processing ends.
+nginx's access log is outputted when processing ends.
 If we want to output the request processing time, we need to set configuration as below::